anasfik/replicate/README.md

 ## Key Features:

 - Easy to call `Future` methods for creating, Getting, Cancelling one prediction, and getting a pagination list of predictions used.
-- `Stream` availability for listening to a prediction changes in realtime.
+- `Stream` availability for listening to a predictions changes in realtime.
 - Dynamic inputs for the possibility to use any model available on Replicate.com flexibly.
 - Wrappers around response fields, for a better developer experience.
 - Easy to configure, and set your settings using this library.